jeff5/python-with-science/doc/source/program/program.rst

 Visit a few you think you understand (like ``forward``), then take a look at some you might be interested in trying out.

-You won't understand all of it, but don't let that put off.
+You won't understand all of it, but don't let that put you off.
 Try things; make mistakes; learn.